whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 * [Eval](https://github.com/turingschool/ruby-submissions/blob/master/1603/http_or_hyde/jaeger_fox.markdown)

 ##### Description
+A simple **HTTP server** constructed in Ruby.
+The server can accept GET and POST request from a client only to specific localhost addresses.
+The server also uses redirects to give the client information (in the game section of the assignment).

 ##### Evaluation Comments: (Jhun)
 * There were a couple of long methods.
 That's kind of hard to get away from esp with the main file.
 What I did see is that they moved the logic into other methods within the other classes.
 I liked that.
 I stuck to the single-responsiblity rule.